 Stephen B. Achelis is an accustomed investment analyst, and trader.
 He is the founder, owner and current president of EQUIS International, Inc., a company that focuses on providing various trading software, such as portfolio management, investment management and stock market data collection for easy trading.

 His book, Technical Analysis from A to Z, Second Edition, focuses on teaching beginner, budding and experienced traders the ins and outs of technical analysis.
 The first half of the book is adapted for the beginner trader.
 It basically introduces newcomers to trading with technical analysis by highlighting the basic concepts and common terms.

 The second part of the book is dedicated to budding and experienced traders who are already using technical analysis.
 It gives them a comprehensive explanation of technical analysis tools in a simple to understand way.

 Stephen acknowledges that the number of people trading using technical analysis is small.
 That’s why he came up with this book to increase awareness of it and get more people to use technical analysis to trade profitably.

-Besides explaining what technical analysis is, this book also gives examples of over 135 technical indicators and explain in detail, how they perform in real market conditions.
+Besides explaining what technical analysis is, this book also gives examples of over 135 technical indicators and explains in detail, how they perform in real market conditions.